Liberte Small 3.25" Porcelain Plant Pot

 Sprayers and Watering Cans→

-The Detroit Institute of Arts stocks the Liberte
+The New York Botanical Garden stocks the Liberte

-Chive Studio has been making plant pots since 1999.
-In that time the range has grown to over 50 designs, shipped to more than 40 countries, and landed in the kind of institutions that are particular about what they stock.
+Chive Studio has been making plant pots for over two decades.
+In that time the range has grown to over 50 designs, shipped to more than 40 countries, and landed in the kind of botanical gardens that are particular about what they stock.

-Chive has exhibited at the RHS Chelsea Flower Show for 14 consecutive years, receiving the 5-star booth award each time.
+Chive has exhibited at the RHS Chelsea Flower Show for 14 consecutive years, receiving the 5-star booth award.
 It is the highest designation the show offers.

 Plant Tips from Chive Studio